Pretty Little Head (song)

-"Pretty Little Head" is a song by Paul McCartney, cowritten by McCartney, and 10cc guitarist Eric Stewart.
+"Pretty Little Head" is a song by the English musician Paul McCartney, cowritten by McCartney, and 10cc guitarist Eric Stewart.
 The track is on his sixth solo studio album Press to Play (1986).
 The track was McCartney's 38th single, and his first which failed to chart, so, in an attempt to boost sales, he released his first ever cassette single.
 It still failed to reach the top 75.

 Release

 The single was released at a length of 3:50 on the 7" release (remixed by Larry Alexander), and as a 6:56 remix (mixed by John Potoker) on the 12" release on the same day, 27 October 1986, and an extra track, "Angry", was added to the 12".
 A cassingle was also issued with the same track listing as the 12", and was released on 17 November 1986.
 Both of these lengths are different from the album version, which has a length of 5:14.
 (See Press to Play).

 "Write Away", the single's B-side, is included only on the CD release of the album, resulting in the back of the single listing the A-side as "From the album" and the B-side as "From the compact disc".